piper1970/event-booking-microservice/README.md

-# Event Service (POC)
+# Event-Booking Service (POC)

 _A microservice-based event management and booking system, utilizing Spring Boot and Spring Cloud components._

-This project is set up as a POC, to demonstrate understanding of current Spring Boot and Spring Cloud development.
+This project is a POC, to demonstrate understanding of current Spring Boot and Spring Cloud development.

 ---